nikitavoloboev/data/tools/Tools.md

 # Tools

-iI love software and non software tools that help me in some way.
+I love software and non software tools that help me in some way.